snowplow/snowplowanalytics.com/_posts/2018-07-05-modelling-page-view-events-as-a-graph/index.md

 discourse: true
 ---

-In the previous post in this series we started exploring options for modelling event data as a graph in general.
+In the [previous post in this series][building-a-model-for-atomic-event-data-as-a-graph] we started exploring options for modelling event data as a graph in general.
 We looked at three ways of modelling atomic event data:

-- the event grammar approach
+1. The event grammar approach.
-- the event graph approach
+2. The event graph approach.
-- the denormalised graph approach.
+3. The denormalised graph approach.

-We [chose][building-a-model-for-atomic-event-data-as-a-graph] to model events as a denormalised graph, where the same things are represented multiple times in different ways (eg as both a node and a relationship).
+Ultimately we [chose][building-a-model-for-atomic-event-data-as-a-graph] to model events as a denormalised graph, where the same things are represented multiple times in different ways (eg as both a node and a relationship).
 That adds redundancy to the model but makes querying it easier.

-In our chosen model, we are also making use of *reification*, or the turning of relationships into things.
+In our chosen model, we also made use of *reification*, or the turning of relationships into things.
 In our [event grammar][modeling-events-through-entity-snapshotting], events naturally exist in the relationships between entities.
-However, in the graph model, each event will be its own node with outgoing `HAS` relationships to its properties, eg `(event)-[:HAS]->(user)`.
+However, in the graph model, each event will be its own node with outgoing `HAS` relationships to its properties, for instance `(event)-[:HAS]->(user)`.
 Events will be connected to each other by a `NEXT` relationship.
 There will also be relationships between the various properties of the event, such as `(user)-[:VIEWS]->(page)`.

-We'll now explore how we can model a `page_view` event with all its expected properties in the Snowplow pipeline.
+In this post, we will explore how we could model a `page_view` event with all its expected properties for the Snowplow pipeline.
 We'll discuss creating the necessary schemas and implementing them in code.

-In this post:
+In this post we'll cover:

 1. [Self-describing events](#self-describing-events)
 2. [Custom contexts](#custom-contexts)